make-all/tuya-local/README.md

 ## Next steps

+1. Fallback support for a simple switch device using only a boolean dps 1.
+As well as covering the failure mode of the Kogan Switch described in Kogan switch gotchas above, it can also cover basic operation of many other devices that use dps 1 for an on/off switch.
+2. Config flow improvement to offer only the options available to the detected device, and an indication of which device was detected.
-1. The devices need to be generalized so a new subdirectory with source code is not needed to add a new device.
+3. The devices need to be generalized so a new subdirectory with source code is not needed to add a new device.
 Instead, device descriptors should be in a yaml file, which is referenced by the config.
-2. Support for non-climate devices needs to be added.
-For starters, I have some Kogan Power Monitoring Plugs that I haven't yet taken out of the box and converted to ESPHome, but this will probably need input from other users.
+4. Further config flow improvements to filter the available types to possibilities based on the known dps.
+When many device configurations are supported, this will be required, as not all devices will be distinguishable automatically.
-3. This component needs specs!
+5. This component needs specs!
 Once they're written I'm considering submitting it to the HA team for inclusion in standard installations.
 Please report any issues and feel free to raise pull requests.

 ## Acknowledgements